rust-windowing/winit/CONTRIBUTING.md

 Wayland, Android, iOS and the web platform via Emscripten).

 Most platform expose capabilities that cannot be meaningfully transposed to the others.
-Winit does not aim at supporting every single functionnaly of every platform, but rather abstract the set of capabilities that is common to all platforms.
+Winit does not aim at supporting every single functionaly of every platform, but rather abstract the set of capabilities that is common to all platforms.
 In this context, APIs exposed in winit can be split into different "support levels":